NFDI4Microbiota/nfdi4microbiota-knowledge-base/docs/_Research-Data-Management/12-eln.md

 # Benefits and drawbacks
 ## Pros & Cons of Physical Lab Notebooks

 Historically, documentation of experiments have been done in a physical, paper and pen notebook.
 For some researchers this is still a preferred method of documentation.
 It’s easy and inexpensive to use as it does not require computers nor internet access.
-However, with the technological advancement in data collection and processing there is a greater amount of data produced than ever before and with it there is a need for data to be digitised and managed electronically.
+However, with the technological advancement in data collection and processing there is a greater amount of data produced than ever before and with it there is a need for data to be digitized and managed electronically.

 Also with advances in communication and travel it is even easier to work collaboratively with researchers at different institutes around the world.
 This collaboration would be difficult or hindered if scans of physical lab notebooks would need to be shared.
 Of course, this also does not take into consideration the legibility of the experiment notes or the ability to make general sense of it.